Lilianoftheveil/SpaCy_Exercises_PLN/README.md

+<h2>University of Minho - Natural Language Processing (NLP)</h2>

+This was an Study of a Master's course, about Python libraries like SpaCy for Natural Language Processing.

 <h1>Processamento de Linguagem Natural</h1>

 <p>1 - Listar as obras de Camilo existentes na pasta Obra / do nosso repositório.
 Ou seja apresentar a lista dos ficheiros de texto existentes nessa pasta.